 [Regulation 15 inserted in Gazette 8 May 2009 p.
 1494-5.]

-16. Exception in the case of demolition
+16. Exception in case of demolition

 (1) An owner of residential premises is not required to comply with regulation 13(a) or 14(a) if the owner gives to the Director a written statement, signed by the person to whom the premises are to be transferred, that the premises are to be demolished by that person on or before a date specified in the statement.